eclipse-iceoryx/iceoryx/doc/design/README.md

 In here you can find design documents to all constructs of iceoryx.
 At the moment those design documents are neither complete nor final.

-In [draft](./draft/) are design drafts of current features contained which are under implementation.
-The goal is to provide other developers a first idea on how the feature can be used and how it will be implemented.
+Under [draft](./draft/) are design drafts of features stored which are currently under development.
+The goal is to provide fellow developers a first idea on how the feature can be used and how it will be implemented.

 ## Add diagrams using PlantUML